-Likewise, Hawthorn makes a good addition to herbal incense blends for it's scent and for the loving, protective energy it offers.
+Likewise, Hawthorn makes a good addition to herbal incense blends for its scent and for the loving, protective energy it offers.
 Hawthorn haws are slightly sweet in scent when burned, less so are the leaves.
 Both are moderately smokey.
-The haws are extremely hard to crack, so if you're planning to form your incense blend into sticks or cones, use the leaves only.
+The haws are hard to crack, so if you’re planning to form your incense blend into sticks or cones, use the leaves only.
+Or, purchase haws that have been powdered.
 The haws burn well in loose incense blends.

-Hawthorn berry can also be cooked into jams, jellies and spreads for the breakfast table.
-Haws are a favorite wild-crafted food since it is nutritious and available in winter and early spring.
-Any cook will tell you that canning preserves in cooler weather is much better than canning in summer.
+Hawthorn haws can also be cooked into jams, jellies and spreads for the breakfast table.
+Haws are a favorite wild-crafted food since they’re nutritious and available in winter and early spring.
+Any cook will tell you canning preserves in cooler weather is much better than canning in summer.

 Cautions for Hawthorn

-Hawthorn is suitable is as a heart tonic, but it is not a substitute for prescribed heart medication.
-Patients that have been diagnosed with arrhythmia, angina or congestive heart failure should use hawthorn with the guidance of a qualified health practitioner.
+Hawthorn is suitable is as a heart tonic, but it is not a substitute for use with prescribed heart medication.
+Patients who have been diagnosed with arrhythmia, angina or congestive heart failure should use hawthorn with the guidance of a qualified health practitioner.

 Large amounts of hawthorn may cause a sedative effect or a rapid drop in blood pressure.